jgrodger/butterfly_msgdm/README.md

 		•Fig S 4.1 Plot of contributions of different butterfly species to variance in zeta diversity for interpretation of msgdm results "Output/Spatial/zeta_declines_decays/all_species/contribution_zeta_variance.png"

  https://zsmith27.github.io/rmarkdown_crash-course/lesson-7-parameterized-reports.html
-4) run_zeta_msgdm.Rmd
+5) 5_run_zeta_msgdm.Rmd
 	•What this does: runs r markdopwn files and renders parameterized reports for data analyses.
-	Most analyses done for all of
-		•all butterfly species: all_species.
+	Analyses done for the first three or all four groups below •all butterfly species: all_species.
 		•wider countryside species: wc.
 		•habitat specialists INCLUDING sites with no habitat specialists: hs.
 		•habitat specialists EXCLUDING sites with no habitat specialists: hs_no_zeros.
-	The following analyses are done
+	The following analyses are done NEEDS UPDATING
 		•Zeta diversity decline and decay.
 "Scripts/Rmd_Scripts/Zeta_declines_decays_analyses.Rmd"
 		•MSGDMs "Scripts/Rmd_Scripts/Zeta_msgdm_analyses.Rmd"
 			•note: sensitivity and robustness not yet done.
 They need to be